If you are willing to gain extra space then a house extension would be a great idea!

 It’s a good idea to ask builders where those from trade get their materials because usually, they get them for the trade prices.
 Also, try negotiating discounts, you have nothing to lose, you can only save more money.
 Buying end-of-line deals will save you a fortune, especially on home decorations and supplies.
 Big brand names also have big prices, try finding something with as good quality for less and stick to the basic specification not going high on demand like with heated floor.

-There are lots of ways you can cut costs on house extensions in London like saving on VAT or doing the job yourself.
+There are lots of ways you can cut extension cost like saving on VAT or doing the job yourself.